-- 1. The purpose of this report is to seek Council's endorsement of the City of Melbourne submission to Infrastructure Victoria on its Draft 30-Year Infrastructure Strategy (draft strategy) (see Attachment 2). - 2.
+- The purpose of this report is to seek Council's endorsement of the revised City of Melbourne (CoM) submission to Infrastructure Victoria on its Draft 30-Year Infrastructure Strategy (draft strategy) (see Attachment 2).
+The revised submission was prepared in response to the resolution by Future Melbourne Committee on 16 February 2021 'to request management to prepare an updated submission to Infrastructure Victoria that distinguishes between short and long-term goals'. - 2.
 In December 2020, Infrastructure Victoria released the draft strategy for public consultation.
 The consultation process will inform the final strategy to be tabled in Parliament in 2021, replacing the initial 30-year infrastructure strategy released in 2016. - 3.
-The draft strategy articulates ten objectives which align with the directions of the United Nations' Sustainable Development Goals (SDGs).
-These are to: prepare for population change; foster healthy, safe and inclusive communities; reduce disadvantage; enable workforce participation; lift productivity; drive Victoria's changing, globally integrated economy; promote sustainable production and consumption; protect and enhance natural environments; advance climate change mitigation and adaptation and build resilience to shocks. - The draft strategy establishes 95 recommendations for infrastructure policies, reforms and projects spanning across different types of infrastructure.
-The 95 recommendations are grouped into four themes: Confront long-term challenges (31); 2.
-Manage urban change (30); 3.
-Harness infrastructure for productivity and growth (15) and 4.
-Develop regional Victoria (19), combining short, medium and long-term initiatives.
+The draft strategy articulates ten objectives which align with the directions of the United Nations' Sustainable Development Goals.
+The draft strategy establishes 95 recommendations for infrastructure policies, reforms and projects spanning across different types of infrastructure.
+The 95 recommendations are grouped into four themes: Confront long-term challenges, Manage urban change, Harness infrastructure for productivity and growth and Develop regional Victoria, combining short, medium and long-term initiatives.